FAQ

 What data does Xpiry store about my domains?

 Just what's needed to monitor them: the domain name, certificate metadata (issuer, subject, SANs, validity dates, chain status, signature algorithm, public key algorithm and size, and the SHA-256 fingerprints of both the certificate and its public key), and registration data from public WHOIS / RDAP.
-Xpiry never stores private keys, credentials, or page contents — only the public information a TLS handshake already exposes to anyone who connects to your server.
+Xpiry never stores private keys, credentials, or page contents; it stores only the public information a TLS handshake already exposes to anyone who connects to your server.

 Do you use third-party tracking?

-No. Xpiry uses a single session cookie to keep you signed in — no advertising trackers, no analytics surveillance.
+No. Xpiry uses a single session cookie to keep you signed in, with no advertising trackers and no analytics surveillance.
 See the Privacy Policy for details.

 How do I delete my account?